ThunderRonin/ThunderRonin/README.md

 # Hey, I'm Amirali 👋

 **Full-stack developer** who builds things that (usually) work on the first try.
 (Okay, third try.
-Fine, seventh.)
+Maybe more.)
 I'm aiming to break the boundaries between tech stacks and languages and attain the skill and experience of a true software engineer.
 I'll probably lose my mind in the process, but it's definitely worth it.

 ## 🧠 What I'm About